 - Espresso: Choose from twelve different varieties of espresso, including Gourmesso blends and options like Nicaragua Mezzo, Brasile Dolce Blend, Peru Decaf Blend, and Tarrazu Forte.
 Nearly all are dark roast espresso blends, with two light roast options.

 - Lunguo: Here you have a three to five ratio of medium to dark roasts, and no options for light roasts.
 Select from house and Arabica and Latino Mezzo blends.

 - Flavored: All flavored coffee is available in dark roast only.
 Flavors include Chocolate, Vanilla, Caramel, Hazelnut, Coconut, Almond, Toffee Nut, Biscotti, and Decaf options for Vanilla and Chocolate, as well as a variety pack.

 - Decaf: Gourmesso does a nice job in terms of offering a little more for decaf drinkers; although there are still only a few options, you can buy flavored, espresso, house blends, and a bundle.
 Plus, there are options for light, medium, and dark roasts.

 - Fair Trade and Organic: see above.

 - Other Options include bundles and a variety of tea.

-It’s always tricky to compare prices especially with individual sellers or deals on Amazon, so for fairy and easy comparison we’ll take a look at prices on each company’s website.
+It’s always tricky to compare prices especially with individual sellers or deals on Amazon, so for fair and easy comparison, we’ll take a look at prices on each company’s website.